alexandergall/snabb-snmp-subagent/README.md

    * `--ifindex`: the path to a file which holds the static mapping of PCI addresses to `ifIndex` values as shown in the [description of the `interface` subagent](#interface_agent)

+The `pseudowire` subagent also requires the following options

+   * `--vpls-ids`: the path to a file which contains a list of the names of the VPLS instances provided by the Snabb application.

+   * `--pseudowire-ids`: the path to a file which contains a list of the names of the pseudowires provided by the Snabb application.

+When the subagent scans the directory that contains the shared memory segments, it skips files referencing VPLS instances or pseudowires which are not contained in these lists to avoid confusion with left-over segments from previous instances of the Snabb application.

 ### `snmpd` Configuration